vmware/photon-os-installer/docs/ks_config.md

  - _"hostname":_ set the host name.

  - _"ethernets":_ Settings for ethernet interfaces.
-Each interface has an 'id', which can be any name which may be refrenced for examplev for VLANs.
+Each interface has an 'id', which can be any name which may be referenced for example for VLANs.
 Can be the interface name.

     - Within any _'id'_: